Codecademy/docs/content/javascript/concepts/objects/terms/hasOwn/hasOwn.md

 ---
 Title: '.hasOwn()'
-Description: |
-  'Returns true if the specified property is directly owned by the object.
-If the property is inherited or doesn't exist, the method returns false'
+Description: 'Returns a boolean value based on whether the specified property is directly owned by the object or not.'
 Subjects:
   - 'Web Development'
   - 'Code Foundations'